 I enjoy meeting the buying public at craft fairs as I get direct feedback on my work, almost all of it positive (!), some of it contradictory, but always enlightening.

-Mostly I make coasters, clocks, place mats, things to hang on your wall and occasionally jewellery, through a combination of “generative” computer programs and hand drawn geometric designs.
+Mostly I make wood coasters, wall clocks, placemats, wall art to hang up and occasionally jewellery, through a combination of “generative” computer programs and hand drawn geometric designs.
 I started out and trained making jewellery but found it quite fiddly for my hands, so quickly moved onto larger things.

 My favourite material by far is wood, especially walnut.